Preparation For AWS® – CWI® Examination

 Apply Online

-Course Description: This course is important for the development of knowledge required by industry for employment of welders.
+Course Description: The course is important for the development of knowledge required by industry for employment of welders.
 Upon completion of the course, the student should have knowledge of all common arc welding processes including industrial applications, arc characteristics, and advantages.
 The student should have the ability to read symbols and basic blueprints as they apply to welding.

 Prerequisite: There are no prerequisites for this course.